Why It's So Hard To Stop The World's Looming Famines

 What happens when your teams try to address this?

 In the very, very difficult situations, we're basically just trying to keep people alive.
-In South Sudan at the moment, or in Yemen, we're doing surge teams out into remote areas where there's fighting and we're doing emergency work, often with other U.N. agencies like the World Food Programme or the World Health Organization and other non-government organizations like Save The Children.
+In South Sudan at the moment, or in Yemen, we're doing surge teams out into remote areas where there's fighting and we're doing emergency work, often with other U.N. agencies like the World Food Programme or the World Health Organization and other nongovernment organizations like Save The Children.
 We're working with them on the ground.
 Literally, we're providing things like Plumpy'Nut [an enriched peanut paste], which is this emergency food we give to children.
 It's very high in nutrients.
-It's really life-saving work to pull children back from the brink.
+It's really lifesaving work to pull children back from the brink.
 In these very extreme situations, we're really doing sticking-plaster jobs of keeping children alive.

 Is this something that can harm a generation in a region?